firaolteshale21/Snake-Game-Using-Python/README.md

-#Its a snake gamemade using termial
+##Snake Game using Python Terminal